CesiumGS/3d-tiles/extensions/3DTILES_content_gltf/README.md

 `3DTILES_content_gltf` is a property of the top-level `extensions` object and contains two optional properties:

-* `gltfExtensionsUsed`: An array of glTF extensions used by glTF content in the tileset.
+* `gltfExtensionsUsed`: an array of glTF extensions used by glTF content in the tileset.
-* `gltfExtensionsRequired`: An array of glTF extensions required by glTF content in the tileset.
+* `gltfExtensionsRequired`: an array of glTF extensions required by glTF content in the tileset.

 The full JSON schema can be found in [tileset.3DTILES_content_gltf.schema.json](schema/tileset.3DTILES_content_gltf.schema.json).